Geology 101 - Introduction to Geology » Spring 2022 » Midterm 3

 Which of the following answers explains the difference between porosity and permeability?

-A. Permeability is expressed as a percentage, whereas porosity is not.
+A. Permeability is highly concerned with the volume of open space within a rock, whereas porosity is not.

-B. Permeability is the percentage of the total volume of rock or sediment that consists of pore spaces, whereas porosity is the ability of a rock or sediment to transmit fluid.
+D. Permeability is the percentage of the total volume of rock or sediment that consists of pore spaces, whereas porosity is the ability of a rock or sediment to transmit fluid.

 E. Porosity is the percentage of the total volume of rock or sediment that consists of pore spaces, whereas permeability is the ability of a rock or sediment to transmit fluid.